 17. Pink Bangs with Platinum Blonde Bob

 A platinum bob with pink bangs is a look for a woman who wants to stand out from the crowd.
 Choosing bright and bold hair colors is a great way to express yourself and have fun with your hair.
 Pink is a girly and happy hue and is associated with femininity and love.
 There are various shades to choose from, but picking a more muted tone will be easier to wear and create less contrast.
-Platinum hair is another color that gets you noticed and will be a great base color to highlight your bangs and the pink in your hair.
+Platinum hair is another color that gets you noticed and will be a great base color to highlight your bangs and pink hair.
 Wear your bangs so that they frame your face and compliment your features, or keep them short and blunt for an edgy appearance.

 18. 60s Inspired Hairstyle with Bangs